HSA vs Group Insurance: Which Is Better for Small Business in Canada?

 The difference is how they do it.

-An HSA lets you set your own budget, covers anything CRA-eligible, and only costs you money when someone actually has a claim.
+An HSA lets you set your own budget, covers CRA-eligible expenses allowed by the plan, and only costs you money when someone actually has a claim.
+Its real advantage is cost control and flexibility.

 For most small businesses in Canada with normal medical expenses, an HSA is the simpler, cheaper, and more flexible option.